Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 ## Create application package
 Duration: 2

-Now that you've created the roles, objects, and granted proper privileges, you can begin constructing the native app.
-Execute the **prepare/create-package.sql** script.
-The script does a few key things:
+With the environment created, we can now create the application package for the app.
+You'll run a script that creates this package and does a few key things:

 * Creates the application package for the native app

-* Marks that the native app will make use of data in the provider's account
+* Marks that the native app will make use of certain data in the consumer's account

-* Creates views and grants the setup script reference access to the views
+* Creates views and grants the setup script access to the views

 For more details, see the comments in the **prepare/create-package.sql** script.

+**Execute prepare/create-package.sql**

+Open a SQL worksheet in Snowsight and execute the following script:

 ```sql
 use role chairlift_provider;